htn403/htn403.github.io/_posts/2019-04-27-from-sketches-to-html-css-code.md

 **Problem formulation**

 The problem of synthesizing HTML programs from GUI images can be formulated to RL as follows.
-Let state of the environment is the current HTML program.
-The beginning state is the empty program, and the goal state is target program.
-At each time step, the agent can take one of the following actions: creating a new HTML tag, adding new CSS class to the current tag, closing a HTML tag or undoing previous action.
+Let the state of the environment be the current HTML program.
+The beginning state is the empty program, and the goal state is the target program.
+At each time step, the agent can take one of the following actions: creating a new HTML tag, adding new CSS class to the current tag, or closing an HTML tag.
 The reward for each action is the incremental improvement between the next program and the current program, which is calculated based on the GUI images of the next program and the current program, and the target GUI image.
-For example, if the similarity between the current program and target GUI is 0.7, and the similarity between the next program and the target GUI is 0.8, then the reward for the action is 0.1.
+For example, if the similarity between the current program and the desired GUI is 0.7, and the similarity between the next program and the desired GUI is 0.8, then the reward for the action is 0.1.

-To train an agent to know which action to take, we use a Deep Q-network (DQN) to estimate the Q-value function.
-We use architecture of model ED-3 for DQN.
-To make the training stable, we use a buffer to store the training data and two separated DQN network.

-**Reward and training**
+The similarity between the current program and the desired GUI is $$\alpha * \frac{\text{number of matched pixels}}{\text{total pixels of the image}}$$, in which $$\alpha$$ is a constant to prevent the scenario in which the similarity value is too small.
+The number of matched pixels is calculated by scanning from top to bottom and left to right.
+This scanning strategy mimics the way browser rendering visual HTML components and helps penalty errors related to the grid structured of the pages.
+Figure 10 below shows how we calculate the matched pixels.

 <figure>
 	<img style="width: 70%" src="/assets/20190427-sketch2code/reward.png" />
 	<figcaption>Figure 10.
-Testing losses and classification accuracy per epoch</figcaption>
+Matched pixels (grey color) between the target GUI image (top) and the GUI image rendered from the current program</figcaption>
 </figure>

+To train an agent to know which action to take, we use a Deep Q-network (DQN) to estimate the Q-value function.
+We reuse the architecture of model ED-3 for DQN.
+To stabilize the training, we use a buffer to store the experience memories for training, and two separated DQN network, one for chosing action and one target network to generate target Q-value for that action.

 **Preliminary results**

-As the number of actions and the problem space is enormous (> 12 actions and ~12^105 possible settings), training a DQN takes tremendous amount of time and resources.
-Within the limited time, we haven't successfully train and make RL work.
-During the training time, we observed that the accumulated reward and the length of episode increasing over time, which indicates that DQN may have learned somethings useful.
-The next direction for this approach could be pre-trained DQN and then applying RL.
+As the number of actions and the problem space is enormous (> 12 actions and ~12^105 possible settings), training a DQN takes a tremendous amount of time and resources.
+Within a limited time, we haven't successfully trained and made RL work.
+During the training time, we observed that the accumulated reward and the length of episodes increase over time, which indicates that DQN may have learned something useful (Figure 11).
+The further direction for this approach could be pre-trained DQN and then applying RL.

 <figure>
 	<img src="/assets/20190427-sketch2code/reinforcement-learning-stats.png" />
 	<figcaption>Figure 11.
-Testing losses and classification accuracy per epoch</figcaption>
+Accumulated reward (left picture) and length of episode (right image) increase over time</figcaption>
 </figure>